SEMAFORInformatik/femagtools/docs/models.rst

 Magnetizing Curve
 =================

-The MagnetizingCurve is a container of magnetizing curves (eg. lamination material) that can be referenced by the model mcvkey attributes.
+The MagnetizingCurve is a container of magnetizing curves (eg. lamination or PM material) that can be referenced by the model mcvkey attributes.
 It can either point to a directory of MC/MCV-File or hold a list of magnet curves which are identified by name.

 Each magnetizing curve is described by the following properties